 - 13.10 Subject to the other provisions of this section, a member of the faculty or staff may hold other nonelective offices or positions of honor, trust, or profit with the State of Texas or the United States if his holding the other offices or positions is of benefit to the State of Texas or is required by state or federal law, and if there is no conflict between his holding the office or position and his holding the original office or position for which the member of the faculty or staff receives salary or compensation. - 13.11 Before a member of the faculty or staff may accept an offer to serve in other nonelective offices or positions of honor, trust, or profit with the State of Texas or the United States, the member of the faculty or staff must obtain from the appropriate administrative officials and the Board of Regents a finding that the requirements of this section have been fulfilled, including the expected additional compensation to be received from such service.
-The finding of the Board of Regents shall be recorded in the official minutes of the meeting of the Board at which approval was granted. - 13.12 The institutional head must keep a record of compensation received from additional state or federal employment, or both, including specifically: salary, bonuses, and per diem or other type of compensation. - (c) amend Section 15 by adding a Subsection 15.3 to read as follows: - 15.3 In the case of death of an employee who is eligible to accrue vacation, his estate will be paid for authorized accrued vacation. - (d) amend Section 19 by adding a Subsection 19.3 to read as follows: - 19.3 In the case of death of an employee who is eligible to accrue sick leave, his estate will be paid for one-half (1/2) of accrued sick leave, not to exceed thirty (30) days of sick leave.
+The finding of the Board of Regents shall be recorded in the official minutes of the meeting of the Board at which approval was granted. - 13.12 The institutional head must keep a record of compensation received from additional state or federal employment, or both, including specifically: salary, bonuses, and per diem or other type of compensation. - g.
+To Section 15 of Chapter III, add a new subsection (15.3) to read as follows: - 15.3 In the case of death of an employee who is eligible to accrue vacation, his estate will be paid for authorized accrued vacation. - h.
+To Section 19 of Chapter III, add a new subsection (19.3) to read as follows: - 19.3 In the case of death of an employee who is eligible to accrue sick leave, his estate will be paid for one-half (1/2) of accrued sick leave, not to exceed thirty (30) days of sick leave. - i.
+Of Chapter VI, subsection 3.6 of Section 3 and subsection 4.72 of Section 4 were amended to read as follows: - 3.6 Hazing in state educational institutions is prohibited by state law (Section 4.19, Chapter 4, Title I, Texas Education Code).
+Hazing with or without the consent of a student is prohibited by The University of Texas System, and a violation of that prohibition renders both the person inflicting the hazing and the person submitting to the hazing subject to discipline. - 4.72 No registered student organization or group may have any person as a member who is not either a student or a member of the faculty or staff of the institution.
+Except pursuant to the provisions of Section 6.5 of this chapter, no organization or group, whether registered or not, may use any facility of any component institution of The University of Texas System if it has as a member any person who is not either a student or a member of the faculty or staff of the institution.